 Beyond the Classroom

 Duke of Kent School is proud of its broad programme of extra-curricular activities which gives students the opportunity to explore and develop their individual talents and passions.
 After-school activities offered may be artistic, dramatic, creative, sporting, musical or cultural in nature and are led by our energetic and committed teaching staff.
-Occasionally, our programme may be supported by outside experts, (Dance, or Dog Obedience for example,) in which case a charge is made to parents; otherwise all our after-school activities are offered as an integral part of the Duke of Kent School experience.
+Occasionally, our programme may be supported by outside experts in which case a charge is made to parents; otherwise all our after-school activities are offered as an integral part of the Duke of Kent School experience.

 Duke of Edinburgh Awards Scheme

 We encourage all our students to participate in the Duke of Edinburgh programme during their GCSE years.
 Initial training in outdoor pursuits takes place in our woodland camping ground.
 Students gain confidence through developing new skills and serving in the School or wider community.
 All Senior pupils are encouraged to take their Bronze award during Year 9 and 10, with Silver award available to for those ready for even greater challenge.

 Throughout the school year, students take part in excursions, visits and residential trips which enhance their learning experience and encourage them to develop as thoughtful, independent and confident individuals.
 Teaching staff regularly organise visits related to their areas of study, both locally and abroad; to theatres, galleries; to university departments and historical buildings; to Barcelona, Paris, Geneva, Sorrento and the Somme Battlefields, for example.
 Team-building activities on water, up trees and underground, unashamedly celebrate the joy of sharing exciting experiences with friends.